rohitmehta18/saving_password_and_setting_username_in_cookie_assignment_2/README.md

-# Lab Exercise: Deciphering SHA256 Hash of a 3-Digit Number
+# Lab Exercise: How to Create a JWT with Expiry 🕒

 ## 🎯 Objectives

-- Grasp the concept of SHA256 cryptographic hashing.
-- Enhance analytical skills in decoding hash values.
+- Learn to generate a JWT (JSON Web Token) with an expiration time to enhance the security of your full-stack applications.

+- Understand the importance of expiry in JWTs for session management and user authentication.

-## 🔍 Prerequisites
+## 📚 Prerequisites

-- Basic understanding of hashes and number systems.
+- Basic knowledge of Node.js and Express framework.

-## 🚀 Steps
+## 🛠️ Steps

-1. **Learn About SHA256**: Familiarize yourself with the SHA256 hashing algorithm and its use cases.

-2. **Access the Interface**: Navigate to the provided browser for hash cracking.

-3. **Analyze the Given SHA256 Hash**: A unique SHA256 hash value of a 3-digit number will be displayed on your screen.

-4. **Deductive Thinking**: Use your knowledge and logical reasoning to guess the original 3-digit number.

-5. **Input Your Guess**: Enter your 3-digit number guess in the provided input field.

-6. **Check Your Answer**: Click the 'Check' button to see if your guess decrypts the hash correctly.

-7. **Iterate and Learn**: If unsuccessful, analyze your approach, learn from it, and try again!
+1. **Setup Your Project**: Install the `jsonwebtoken` package.

+2. **Create a JWT**: Use the `jsonwebtoken` package to create a JWT, incorporating a payload and an expiry time.

+3. **Set the Expiry**: Define the `expiresIn` option to specify the token's lifespan.

+4. **Handle Token Expiry**: Implement logic to handle expired tokens.

+5. **Testing**: Test your implementation by generating a token.

-## 🏁 Outcome
+## 🎉 Outcome

-- Mastery in interpreting SHA256 hashes through critical thinking and analysis.
+- You'll be able to create secure JWTs with expiry, enhancing the security and user experience of your full-stack applications.